Janine E. Guglielmino, MA, Director, Publications and Strategic Initiatives

-"My main goal in all my work is to lessen or alleviate feelings of isolation, fear, anxiety and sadness that result from a diagnosis of breast cancer, so all the wonderful women we serve can enjoy their lives for as long as possible," she says.
+"My main goal in all my work is to lessen or alleviate feelings of isolation, fear, anxiety and sadness that result from a diagnosis of breast cancer," she says.

 Janine is a member of the program committee and public relations and marketing committee for ENACCT (Education Network to Advance Cancer Clinical Trials), a national organization with the mission of improving access to cancer clinical trials through education and collaboration with communities, healthcare providers and researchers.
 In 2009 and 2010, she served as a consumer reviewer for the Pennsylvania Breast Cancer Coalition's Income Tax Refunds for Breast and Cervical Cancer Research program.

-Janine and her husband live in South Jersey with their two dogs and two cats.
+Janine lives in South Jersey with her husband and son, two dogs, and two cats.
 She loves spending time with family and friends, traveling to new destinations, reading and writing nonfiction, photographing people and plants in their natural habitat, planting flowers and watching them grow, doing arts and crafts, walking on the nature trail at her alma mater, rooting loudly for her beloved Philadelphia Phillies and Eagles and, most of all, making a difference in people’s lives.

 - Estrogen Effective for Treatment-Resistant Metastatic Breast Cancer